-Pros: Contactless card, no fees, contactless pay, budgeting app
+Pros: Contactless card, no fees (UK & abroad), budgeting app

 Cons: Security risk, no direct debits or standing orders available

-Another app-only prepaid card, Monzo (previously called 'Mondo' but recently changed their name) also has a neat budgeting app where it stores all the information about your spending and presents it in a colourful graph for you to keep an eye on.
+The top app-only prepaid card, Monzo (previously called 'Mondo') has a neat budgeting app where it stores all the information about your spending and presents it in a colourful graph for you to keep an eye on.

 Each time you make a payment, you're sent a notification including how much you spent and what on, so there's no waiting around to see when payments eventually show up on your bank statement (which can sometimes take days).

 There are plans for the card to become a fully fledged bank.
 They've shot to popularity recently as one of the best cards for spending abroad too.

 There's a waiting list a couple months long, but we've secured Save the Student users an exclusive queue jump!

 Pros: No transaction or ATM fees, even when abroad; can also send money easily.